Rust-Trends/honeypot/README.md

 If your setup is different, fear not—just make sure you have some way to compile your Rust code into a binary that your Ubuntu server recognizes.

-### 1.4 Basic Terminal / SSH Skills
+## 1.4 Basic Terminal / SSH Skills

 Brush up on your command line wizardry and SSH know-how.
 If you can SSH into your server, open files in your favorite terminal editor you’re set!
+If you are not there yet, no worries—there are plenty of tutorials out there to help you get up to speed, e.g. [here](https://www.pluralsight.com/resources/blog/cloud/ssh-and-scp-howto-tips-tricks).

 ---

-## 2. Coding the Honeypot in Rust
+# 2. Coding the Honeypot in Rust

-### 2.1 Project Setup
+## 2.1 Project Setup

 To get started, we’ll create a fresh Rust project for our honeypot: